 This effort has reduced referrals to the criminal justice system for distressed individuals, decreased potential for violent interactions and lessens the burden of work on law enforcement officers, Quinn-Henry said.

-Some of the seemingly minor mental health-related calls that this team responds to have the potential to escalate into police shootings when law enforcement is involved.
+Some of the seemingly minor mental health-related calls that this team responds to have the potential to escalate, according to Quinn-Henry.

 "We really weren't servicing the individual [before]," Quinn-Henry added.
 "Having this alternative response gives us a little bit more opportunity to connect them to services.
 So, now the officers aren't having those repeat calls.
 And we get them at the initial crisis level and prevent them from getting to that very acute aggressive level."

 This idea isn't completely new: This kind of model has effectively been implemented in Oregon, Colorado, Washington and more.